sillyhatday/IN-12-NIXIE-CLOCK/README.md

 Updated the dev board to bring all features back in the code.
 Testing required.
 Moved button logic into one function.
 Now it is called from main.

+Version 1.50:

+Added counter for number of hours clock has been running in total.
+Display mode triggered when button is pressed.
+Hijacked the reset button for development.
+Run time is saved into EEPROM at addresses 0, 1, 2, 3 for unsigned long.
+Routine runs once.
+With new MCU addresses are cleared at boot and flag set in address 4 to indicate the EEPROM addresses are initialised.
+On boot the flag is checked, so as not to overwrite the runtime count.